 We also define the quantile R squared of $\hat{Q}_\bm{x}(\tau)$ over the sample $\mathcal{D}$ as

 The definition is similar to the classical R squared coefficient of determination in regression, but the true conditional quantile values are used as targets instead of the response observations.
 The $R^2_\tau$ is essentially the reversed MSE normalized by the variance of the true conditional quantile.
-A value close to unity indicates a very low MSE compared to the quantile variance and negative values indicate a MSE larger than the quantile variance.
+A value close to unity indicates a very low MSE compared to the quantile variance, and negative values indicate a MSE larger than the quantile variance.

 Figure~\ref{f:indRbvcomp} shows the quantile R squared, the biases and the residual standard deviations of the same respective quantile predictions compared to the truth.
 The R squared lead to the same conclusions as the RISE.
 Regarding the bias-variance decomposition of the RISE, it seems that the variance term is dominating the square bias.
-Although EQRN is here not the least biased model for large $\tau$ values, it is it's dominating performance in terms of residual variance that leads to it having the lowest RISE values for the three models.
+Although EQRN is here not the least biased model for large $\tau$ values, it is its dominating performance in terms of residual variance that leads to it having the lowest RISE values for every data model.

 Figure~\ref{f:predsbinorm} shows the predicted $\hat{Q}_\bm{x}(0.9995)$ for EQRN and the competitors, as a function of the two significant covariates $(x_1,x_2)$ for Model~1.
 At that extreme level, EQRN still seems to capture the true conditional quantile function quite well, although the predictions show some residual noise.
 GBEX shows an elliptical stepwise approximation behaviour. and seems to underestimate the smaller quantiles and overestimate the largest quantiles.
 EGAM and GRF fail drastically at recovering the conditional quantile function.
-The semi-conditional estimates are a translation of the intermediate quantiles, which in particular fail to capture the varying shape along $X_1$.
+The semiconditional estimates are a translation of the intermediate quantiles, which in particular fail to capture the varying shape along $X_1$.

-\section{Simulation Study for Sequentially Dependent Data}
+\section{Simulation study for sequentially dependent data}

-The main results of the simulation study on sequentially dependent data is presented in the main paper.
+The main results of the simulation study on sequentially dependent data are presented in the main paper.
 This section discusses additional results.
 Figure~\ref{f:tsdata} shows part of the sequential data simulated from the generating process described in the main paper.

 Figure~\ref{f:seqRbvcomp} shows the quantile R squared~\eqref{e:R2quant}, the biases and the residual standard deviations of the quantile predictions compared to the truth, for the two selected EQRN models and competitors.
 The R squared evolution again shows EQRN is the model that best captures the covariate sequential dependence in the tail, as it outperforms all competitors with a difference in accuracy increasing with $\tau$.
 In terms of bias, the penalized EQRN here scores similar values as EXQAR, and both EQRN versions outperform all other methods.
 The unpenalized EQRN has the lowest residual variance, closely followed by both GBEX and the penalized EQRN, although GBEX has a bad accuracy overall, due to its large bias.